CMU-17313Q/CMU-17313Q.github.io/docs/projects/P4/index.md

 Some of you may think that it’s unfair for this change to come up unexpectedly, especially since we didn’t inform you before P3, but keep in mind that this is just like real life!
 Working in a company means having to deal with unexpected circumstances, which more often than not contain some aspect concerning money.
 We're looking to see how well you can adapt to this new situation, and we want you to have this experience before you're dealing with the pressure of real company money.
 Rest assured, if your team needs more credits to finish the project, we will not be taking off points.

 ## Deliverables and Deadlines
-There are three (3) deadlines for the project.
+There are two (2) deadlines for the project.
 This project is worth a total of 125 points.

-**Checkpoint #1 Deliverables** – 55 pts - due Sunday, November 10, 11:59pm
+**Checkpoint Deliverables** – 65 pts - due Monday, November 11, 11:59pm

 - [Architectural Design Document (40 pts)](#architectural-design-document-40-points)
 - [Basic LLM Experiment (15 pts)](#basic-llm-experiment-15-points)

-**Checkpoint #2 Deliverables** – 10 pts - due Sunday, November 17, 11:59pm

 - [LLM Experiment Integration Checkpoint (10 pts)](#llm-experiment-integration-checkpoint-10-points)

 **Final Deliverables** - 60 pts - due Sunday, November 17, 11:59pm

 - [Final LLM Experiment Implementation (30 pts)](#final-llm-experiment-implementation-30-points)
 - [Evaluation Report (30 pts)](#evaluation-report-30-points)

-## Checkpoint #1 Deliverables
+## Checkpoint Deliverables

 ### Architectural Design Document (40 points)